btcpayserver/btcpayserver-doc/docs/Deployment/BackupRestore.md

 After you've made a backup the first time, it's always wise to at least test your backup in a restore scenario.
 In the next topic, we will go over the extra options you can set with your backup.

-## Extra options for `btcpay-backup.sh`

-When you run the `btcpay-backup.sh` script, you're able to set certain flags.

 ### Set a backup passphrase

 You can set the `BTCPAY_BACKUP_PASSPHRASE` environment variable for encrypting the backup.